What's the Difference Between a Condo and an Apartment?

 What are the Benefits of Renting an Apartment?

 - Professional Management: Under the care of corporate apartment management, you can expect streamlined trash pickup and other services.
-Handling complaints and repairs require a specific process, such as filling out a maintenance request through the proper channels.
+Handling complaints and repairs requires a specific process, such as filling out a maintenance request through the proper channels.

 - Maintenance Services: Maintenance services are typically available around the clock in an apartment complex.
 If anything is wrong with your appliances, the resolution is a phone call away.